Asylum was pretty much dead before Trump. Now he's trying to finish the job.

 DF: The governments of the European Union—like Italy, Spain, and Greece—have been conducting all kinds of interceptions in the Mediterranean for the last 20 years or so.
 The death toll has been extraordinarily high.
 We can never know exactly how high the death toll is because a lot of boats just disappear.
 One of the perverse things about the system of control [in Europe] is that it’s undermined the basic principle of the law of the sea, which is that mariners are obligated to give aid to other mariners in distress.
 Because a lot of the ship crews that have rescued people at sea have been prosecuted by the Italian government, in particular, it has created a disincentive for mariners passing through those waters to help people who are drowning.
 We know that the result is that those people are being abandoned to drown.

-The other dark side of the episode is that the Italian government is basically paying the same people-smugglers who were smuggling asylum-seekers and other migrants across the Mediterranean to keep them bottled up in Libya in horrific conditions.
+The other dark side of the episode is that the Italian government is basically paying the same people-smugglers who were smuggling asylum seekers and other migrants across the Mediterranean to keep them bottled up in Libya in horrific conditions.
 All kinds of videos have emerged of people being tortured.
 I don’t use torture lightly.
 I mean people having molten plastic dripped onto their bodies and medieval tortures of people who have committed no crime other than simply trying to cross the country to reach Europe.

 MJ: The 1951 refugee convention was written at a time when the guilt about failing to protect Jews fleeing Nazi Germany was much more raw.
 Do you think countries would adopt that framework again?

-DF: I think that if rich democracies were to start from scratch, they would weaken the rights even more than they already are—in part because the sense of moral failure and outrage over leaving European Jewry to die in the Holocaust, the historical moment of the Cold War to use asylum policy to shame the Eastern Bloc countries that were the origins of a lot of asylum-seekers, those have changed.
+DF: I think that if rich democracies were to start from scratch, they would weaken the rights even more than they already are—in part because the sense of moral failure and outrage over leaving European Jewry to die in the Holocaust, the historical moment of the Cold War to use asylum policy to shame the Eastern Bloc countries that were the origins of a lot of asylum seekers, those have changed.
 The legacies are still with us because countries signed laws, and laws are sticky.
 But very few Holocaust survivors are still around.
 The knowledge of what happened is getting thinner.
 At some point, that’s going to become ancient history and won’t have the same moral resonance that it did in 1951.
 So I’m fairly pessimistic.

 MJ: What are some of things you would do to create a better asylum and refugee system?